finlaymcalpine/finlaymcalpine.github.io/about.md

 Prior to that, I have mostly worked on economic and financial data: building forecasting models and interpreting economic data.

 I have a broad set of experience working with stakeholders ranging from goverment policymakers to investment firms.
-With that comes a strong understanding od
+With that comes a strong understanding of the importance of clear communication with the end users of analysis.

 I'm looking for a new role with the chance to do work that uses statistical modelling to inform decionmaking, and has a real impact on the direction of a team & firm.